Day36512/Mercenaries_Script/README.md

 2. Npcs now have a "Follow me" option.
 3. Icons and text have been made pretty.

-This is still very much for a custom quest but is much more workable now.
+This is still very much for a custom quest but is much more workable now for other uses.